 Hot oil and hot components on the motorcycle may cause burns.

-- 2. Lean the bike against something or set on stand with oil drain hole. - 3.
-Using a 13 mm wrench, remove the oil drain bolt located on the right side of the engine, on the clutch cover, near the brake lever (Item 2, figure 1).
+- 2. Lean bike against something or set on stand with oil drain hole. - 3.
+Remove the oil drain plug located on the right side of the engine, on the clutch cover, near the brake lever (figure 1).